Aircon Troubleshooting · Singapore · Updated July 2026

 Why Is My Aircon Not Cold?

-If your aircon runs but doesn’t blow cold air, it’s almost always one of three things: low refrigerant, a clogged coil, or a dirty condenser.
+If your aircon runs but doesn’t blow cold air, it’s almost always low refrigerant, a clogged or frozen coil, a dirty condenser, or simply the wrong setting.
 Here’s how to tell which — and how we fix it.

 The short answer

 An aircon that runs but won’t cool has usually lost its ability to move heat.
-Low refrigerant is the single most common cause, followed by a clogged indoor coil or a dirty outdoor condenser.
-Less often, it’s a compressor or electrical fault.
-Try the quick checks below first; if cooling is still weak, it needs a technician.
+Low refrigerant is the single most common cause, followed by a clogged or frozen indoor coil or a dirty outdoor condenser.
+Always check the basics first — that it’s set to Cool (not Fan/Dry) and the filter is clean.
+If it’s still warm after that, it’s a refrigerant or electrical fault that needs a technician.

 Common causes — and the fix for each